isomerpages/aic-mentalhealth/index.md

         within your community. (need to shorten this to 160 chars)
       button: About us
       url: /about-us
-  - resources:
-      title: Real Stories
-      id: resources
-      button: Read more stories
   - infopic:
       title: Not Sure How to Start?
       id: infopic
-      description: Don’t worry, we’ll guide you to the mental health support you need.
+      description: Don’t worry, we’ll break down what you need to know about the types of mental health treatments and support that are available to you.
       button: Get started
       url: /a-guide-to-mental-health-support/
       image: /images/Webpage assets/image_container.png